Heila-Almogren/FSND_Capstone/README.md

 # Casting Agency

-### Motivation |
+### Motivation

-#### Casting Agency API is used to help cast teams to store data about different movies and actors and access them easily through API.
+#### This project is my capstone project of Udacity Full Stack Nano Degree.
+My main motivation behind it to learn backend web development, relational database sytems, APIs, and deployment using Flask, PostgreSQ and Auth0.

-### Features
+### Intro
-The casting agency enables cast team to access and edit safely data based on their privilages after they authenticate their identity.
+The casting agency is used to help cast teams to store data about different movies and actors and access them easily through API. it enables cast teams to access and edit safely data based on their privilages after they authenticate their identity.
 For example, while a casting assistant can view the list of all movies and actors, a director -for example- can edit/update any information if neccessary, and the executive producer can have a full access to view, add edit or delete any movie or actor.

 ## Accessing the environemnt